What is the Business Intelligence & Analytics Maturity Model?

 By Carol Jenner, Business Intelligence & Analytics Architect at Arbela Technologies

 In the mid-2000's Wayne Erickson with The Data Warehouse Institute introduced the first maturity model to show how company's use their data as they mature, and where they get stuck.
-Sometimes it is called the BI Journey, which can be read more about by clicking here.

 These models look at both the technology and the culture of the company.
 The lower a company is on the Complexity Scale means that they are not getting the most value from their data.
 There's proof that the higher you are or the further along you are in the BI Journey, the cost to handle your data and keep it relevant becomes lower.